Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## Disclaimer

-Netflix, Amazon Prime video and Disney+ (Hotstar, STAR+) and Crunchyroll are trademarks and the author of this addon is not affiliated with these companies.
+Netflix, Amazon Prime video and Disney+ (Hotstar, STAR+), Crunchyroll and HBO max are trademarks and the author of this addon is not affiliated with these companies.